-Maseru, Lesotho played host to an Inter-Generational Dialogue (IGD) held at the Moshoeshoe Institute of Peace at the National University of Lesotho on the 5th November 2019.
+Maseru, Lesotho played host to an Inter-Generational Dialogue (IGD) held at the Moshoeshoe Institute of Peace at the National University of Lesotho on 5 November 2019.

 We would like to thank the National University of Lesotho for assisting in convening a successful IGD.
 We look forward to seeing the impact of the discussions amongst the youth of Lesotho.